 There are many different types of hot tub chemicals available on the market today and that can make it challenging for anyone to understand.

 For instance, did you know that certain types of chlorine products can actually raise your calcium hardness or your chlorine stabilizer?
 Or, did you know that using copper based algaecide and shocking can turn your water and your hair green?
 Check out our list of hot tub chemicals and why they are important for your hot tub.

 How to clean your hot tub

-Hot Tubs need to be kept clean and safe by keeping the water balanced first and foremost, but they need to be physically cleaned as well due to the buildup of contaminants such as oils, makeup, lotions, sweat et cetera.
+Hot Tubs need to be kept clean and safe by keeping the water balanced first and foremost, but they need to be physically cleaned as well due to the buildup of contaminants such as oils, makeup, lotions, sweat and a long etcetera.

 - As always, read the manufacturer’s instructions prior to beginning.

 - Make sure you have what you need for the job and allocate enough time to finish before you start.

 - Clean your lines with a flush product to remove the biofilm and gunk that may have accumulated.
 Typically, the water will need to be circulated for a period of time to ensure that it has time to work properly (some products recommend overnight so plan accordingly depending on what product you use).